Skip to content

 The festival for short film Go Short in Nijmegen is not quite over yet, but last night the winners of the various competitions were announced at the Award Show in LUX.
 The award for best short fiction went to Incident by a Bank by Swedish director Ruben Östlund.
 He took a failed 2006 bank robbery as the starting point for...

-After You with Monic Hendrickx and Jaap Spijkers opens third edition of Go Short
+After U with Monic Hendrickx and Jaap Spijkers opens third edition of Go Short

 To protest against the cuts in culture, you can of course shout loudly, but as an artist you can also just do what you are good at - make something really beautiful.
-Dutch film director Danyael Sugawara (Alles stroomt) opted for the latter and in a day and a half he and the best Dutch actors shot Na U, a small drama about unconditional love and...
+Dutch film director Danyael Sugawara (Alles stroomt) chose the latter and in a day and a half, with the best Dutch actors, shot Na U, a small drama about unconditional love and...

 IFFR 2011 - Slotted screening of high-profile Egyptian drama 678